 - The employer has a principal place of business within a region that does not exceed boundaries of the same state or metropolitan area.

-- The rule would allow working owners sole proprietors and other self-employer individuals join the AHPs.
+- The rule would allow working owners sole proprietors and other self-employed individuals to join the AHPs.

 The AHPs would require members to meet some of the following conditions.

-- The group or association has a formal organization structure with governing body and bylaws.
+- The group or association has a formal organizational structure with governing body and bylaws.

-- The group or association exists for the purpose in whole or in part for sponsoring a group health plan that is offered to its members.
+- The group or association exists for the purpose in whole or in part of sponsoring a group health plan that is offered to its members.

-- Only employee of the employers may participate in the group health plan which is sponsored by the association.
+- The only employee of the employers may participate in the group health plan which is sponsored by the association.

 The AHPs would have to comply with certain nondiscrimination requirements.
-These set of rules would prevent AHP’s from restricting membership based on health factors.
+This set of rules would prevent AHP’s from restricting membership based on health factors.